Who is Predictive Lead Scoring For?

 5. You have low volume and high margin sales situation

 Have you heard about the '80/20' rule of thumb?
-That's where that 80% of your revenue comes from 20% of your lead base.
+That's where 80% of your revenue comes from 20% of your lead base.
 High margin sales typically involve more nurturing.
 The prize is bigger, but equally is the potential loss (in terms of wasted time and effort) from an unsuccessful deal.
 As mentioned above, predictive lead scoring can help you nurture contacts through the sales funnel, every step of the way.

 Likewise, there’s a proportion of your lead base that will suck-up a disproportionate amount of resources (with no reward).
 So you want to identify those prospects, and either trim them away or deprioritize them.
-Although, it's an often forgotten aspect, predictive lead scoring helps you identify the strongest leads BUT it also helps you weed out the leads that would be a waste of time and resources to chase.
+Although it's an often forgotten aspect, predictive lead scoring helps you identify the strongest leads BUT it also helps you weed out the leads that would be a waste of time and resources to chase.

-6. You have a complicated product-target relationships
+6. You have complicated product-target relationships

 Remember the old adage: What is one man's trash is another man's treasure.
-This can be the case when you have a complicated product-target relationships such as when businesses have multiple products with overlapping user-bases (which is not uncommon).
+This can be the case when you have complicated product-target relationships such as when businesses have multiple products with overlapping user-bases (which is not uncommon).
 It can then be very hard to figure out who to target with one product, but not another.
 Predictive lead scoring solves that because it can generate a score for every product.
-Thus, when a lead receives multiple scores (for example, a customer may score lowly on Product A, very highly on Product B and medium on Product C), the marketing and sales teams can tailor their efforts towards the product that scored the highest and therefore has the best chance of conversion.
+Thus, when a lead receives multiple scores (for example, a customer may score lowly on Product A, very highly on Product B and medium on Product C), the marketing and sales teams can tailor their efforts towards the product that scored the highest and therefore has the best chance of a conversion.